abuehl/abuehl.github.io/_posts/2025-04-26-wrapping-messy-header-files.md

     #include <Windows.h>

-which defines myriads of (potentially) suprising macros.
+which defines myriads of (potentially) surprising macros.

 With the import, you get `d1::HWND` without all the horrible macros of `Windows.h`.